MichalBrezny/LSPD-lectures/_chapters/010-lectures/020_W2_DEM_Terrain_metrics.md

 > [!NOTE]
-> There area many other types of curvaters, but plan and profile curvatures are the mostly used and easiest to interpret.
+> There area many other types of curvatures, but plan and profile curvatures are the mostly used and easiest to interpret.
+For more information on other types of curvatures, see e.g., .

 #### Hypsometry
 The hypsometric curve represents the cumulative distribution of elevation within a drainage basin.
 The hypsometric integral quantifies the stage of landscape development, with higher values indicating youthful landscapes and lower values indicating mature landscapes.